-Mr. Luna is also the sponsor of a proposal to modify the litigation system of Industrial property, limiting the Mexican Institute of Industrial Property to an exclusive registration authority, transferring the jurisdiction for litigation to Civil Courts in infringement cases, and to Administrative courts for cases related to the annulment of trademark registrations or patents.
+Mr. Luna is also the sponsor of a proposal to modify the litigation system of Industrial Property, limiting the Mexican Institute of Industrial Property to an exclusive registration authority, transferring the jurisdiction for litigation to Civil Courts in infringement cases, and to Administrative Courts for cases related to the annulment of trademark registrations or patents.

 Mr. Luna is the author of several articles on patents, litigation and regulatory issues that have been published both in Mexico and abroad.
-Mr. Luna is a distinguished member of several associations and currently is the Vice-President of the Mexican Association for the Protection of Industrial Property.
-He was named in the 2007 Guide as one of the World's Leading Patent Law Practitioners.
-Currently, Mr. Luna is a partner in charge of the Appeals Department and co-chair of the Life Sciences group at OLIVARES, and he is a part-time professor at the National University (UNAM).
+Mr. Luna is a distinguished member of several associations and is currently the Vice-President of the Mexican Association for the Protection of Industrial Property.
+He was named as one of the World's Leading Patent Law Practitioners in its 2007 Guide.
+Currently, Mr. Luna is a Partner in charge of the Appeals Department and Co-chair of the Life Sciences group at OLIVARES, and he is a part-time Professor at the National University (UNAM).

-Cesar Ramos, Jr.

-OLIVARES
+Sergio L. Olivares, Jr.

-Pedro Luis Ogazón # 17, Col. San Ángel, C.P.

-01000, Delegación Álvaro Obregón
+OLIVARES Pedro Luis Ogazón # 17 Col. San Ángel, C.P.
+01000 Delegación Álvaro Obregón Mexico City Mexico

-Mexico City

-Mexico

-Tel: +52 55 5322 3080 Fax: +52 55 5322 3001 Email: crm@olivares.com.mx URL: www.olivares.com.mx
+Tel: +52 55 5322 3000 Email: sergio.olivares@olivares.mx URL: www.olivares.com.mx